 Static electricity is common in the desert and can make it hard to brush your hair.
 Bring a rub-in conditioner to make combing out tangles easy.
 Apply a little olive oil to your hands to run through your hair for those flyaways.

 Braids are an excellent way to prevent tangles.
 Put your hair up and off of your neck with a Lilla Rose Flexi clip.
 This lightweight clip won’t break your hair and stays put all day while hiking or riding the bumpy back roads.
 I also like that the clips are “flat” and don’t hit the backrest or camp chair like a claw clip.
 I have actually forgotten I was wearing one and slept with a clip in my hair.
 Find out what a Flexi clip is at my personalized website.

 Choose food and snacks wisely to ward off fatigue and illness.
 A balance of protein and carbs can help you maintain good energy levels.
 Oranges, nuts, and dates are easy to carry and eat for a boost of energy on a hike.
 I hard boil eggs before the trip to keep in our cooler, along with cheese sticks for an easy protein snack.

 10. Stay hydrated

 And last but not least drink plenty of fluids to keep your skin and body hydrated.
-Remember that coffee and tea are natural diuretics and not as hydrating as water.
+Remember that coffee, tea and alcohol are natural diuretics and not as hydrating as water.
 Water with electrolytes will help ward off dehydration, fatigue, and muscle cramps.